Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Neosho County Community College

-Century College also claimed a spot on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Plains States Region list.
-It’s in the top 20% of all schools in this category.
+Century College excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Plains States Region list.

 You’ll be in good company if you decide to attend Lake Superior College.
 It ranked #4 on our 2023 Best Value Allied Health Services Undergraduate Certificate Schools in the Plains States Region list.
-Located in the city of Duluth, LSC is a public school with a small student population.
+Located in the small city of Duluth, LSC is a public college with a small student population.

 Out-of-state tuition fees for undergraduate students at LSC are $6,404 per year.
 While working on their Undergraduate Certificate, medical assisting majors at LSC accumulate an average of around $16,030 in student debt.

-With a ranking of #8, Marshalltown Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
-Located in the rural area of Marshalltown, Marshalltown Community College is a public school with a small student population.
+Marshalltown Community College ranked #8 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in the Plains States Region list.
+Located in the rural area of Marshalltown, Marshalltown Community College is a public college with a small student population.

 Full Allied Health & Medical Assisting Services at Northeast Iowa Community College Report

-With a ranking of #10, Minnesota State Community and Technical College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
+Minnesota State Community and Technical College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
+It came in at #10 on the list.
 M State is a medium-sized public school located in the town of Fergus Falls.

-Explore the best allied health & medical assisting services colleges for a specific state in the Plains States region.
+Explore the best allied health & medical assisting services schools for a specific state in the Plains States region.

 State | Degrees Awarded |